 - 1. Obtaining the Cluster Connection Address - 2.
 If SSL encryption is used, perform the following steps: - a.
 (Optional) Configuring SSL Connection - b.
 (Optional) Downloading the SSL Certificate - 3.
 Connect to the cluster and access the database in the cluster.
-You can choose any of the following methods to connect to a cluster: - Use the SQL client tool to connect to the cluster. - Using the gsql Client to Connect to a Cluster - Using the Data Studio GUI Client to Connect to a Cluster - Use a JDBC or ODBC driver to connect to the cluster. - Using a JDBC Driver to Connect to a Database - Using an ODBC Driver to Connect to a Database
+You can choose any of the following methods to connect to a cluster: - Use the SQL client tool to connect to the cluster. - Using the gsql Client to Connect to a Cluster - Using the Data Studio GUI Client to Connect to a Cluster - Use a JDBC, psycopg2, or PyGreSQL driver to connect to the cluster. - Using a JDBC Driver to Connect to a Database - Using an ODBC Driver to Connect to a Database - Using the Python Library psycopg2 to Connect to a Cluster - Using the Python Library PyGreSQL to Connect to a Cluster - Configuring the JDBC Connection to Connect to a Cluster Using IAM Authentication